szmaragdynia/FullstackLearning/part0/excercise0-4.md

     b->>s: GET https://studies.cs.helsinki.fi/exampleapp/main.js
     s-->>b: the JavaScript file

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of b: The browser starts executing the JavaScript code that fetches the JSON from the server

     b->>s: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     s-->>b: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of b: The browser executes the callback function that renders the notes

 ```